LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W03-D1B-UMLClassDiagram.md

   - Inheritance: triangle.

 - Cardinality (multiplicity)

-  (In UMLet, m1 indicates the end of the line with the diamond or arrow and m2 indicates the other end.)

   - Ranges: indicate a range with two dots.
 For example: 0..n
   - Cardinality relationships